Harold Haley: Background

 Haley was born in San Rafael, California, and graduated from San Rafael High School.
 After receiving his law degree from the St. Ignatius College (later known as the University of San Francisco) in 1928, he served as a San Rafael city attorney and as a Marin County district attorney.

 In 1956, Haley was appointed as a municipal court judge by California Governor Goodwin Knight; he was named to the superior court by Governor Pat Brown in 1965.
 While an assistant district attorney, Haley married his high school classmate, Gertrude Ahern (1904–2002), at Mission San Rafael Arcángel on May 24, 1933.
 The couple had three daughters.
-Haley's niece, Maureen, is married to former Marin County assistant district attorney and Superior Court judge Gary Thomas, who was left paralyzed in the shooting spree in which Haley was killed.
+Haley's niece, Maureen, was married to former Marin County assistant district attorney and Superior Court judge Gary Thomas, who was left paralyzed in the shooting spree in which Haley was killed.

-Marin County courthouse incident
+Marin County courthouse murder

 On August 7, 1970, Jonathan Jackson brought guns into Judge Haley's courtroom, where San Quentin inmate James McClain was on trial.
 McClain was freed along with two other San Quentin inmates, Ruchell Magee and William Christmas, who were present at the trial as witnesses.
 Jackson and the prisoners took Haley, Thomas, and three female jurors hostage and attempted to escape.

 Haley, Jackson, McClain and Christmas were killed as the abductors attempted to drive away from the courthouse.
 Haley was apparently hit by fire from a sawed-off shotgun that had been fastened to his neck with adhesive tape by the abductors.
 Magee was severely wounded, Thomas was shot in the spine and left paralyzed, and one of the female hostages was also wounded.

 A ballistics expert would later testify that Haley was hit in the face by a shotgun blast fired within the van, as well as in the chest by a bullet from a .357 magnum that one of the gunmen had taken from a deputy.

-On August 5, 1970, Dr. Angela Davis bought the shotgun that murdered Judge Harold Haley on August 7, 1970.
+On August 5, 1970, Angela Davis bought the shotgun used to murder Judge Harold Haley on August 7, 1970.